vishnu-sudo/Python/README.md

 ## Course Overview

-This course is divided into modules, each covering different aspects of Python in the context of DevOps and cloud engineering.
+This course is divided into Days, each covering different aspects of Python in the context of DevOps and cloud engineering.
 Here's an overview of what you can expect to learn:

-- **Module 1:** Introduction to Python
+- **Day 1:** Introduction to Python
   - An introduction to Python and its applications in the DevOps and cloud engineering field.

-- **Module 2:** Python Basics
+- **Day 2:** Python Basics
   - Learn the fundamentals of Python, including variables, data types, and control structures.

-- **Module 3:** Working with Files
+- **Day 3:** Working with Files
   - Explore file I/O operations, working with JSON and CSV files, and more.

-- **Module 4:** Automating Tasks
+- **Day 4:** Automating Tasks
   - Discover how to automate common tasks in DevOps and cloud engineering using Python.

-- **Module 5:** Integrating with Cloud Services
+- **Day 5:** Integrating with Cloud Services
   - Learn how to interact with cloud platforms like AWS, Azure, and GCP using Python.

 ## Prerequisites